Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Experiments and Results

 \textbf{Metrics.} On the tasks of the NYUD dataset, we report mean intersection over union for semantic segmentation, mean error for surface normal estimation, optimal dataset F-measure~\cite{martin2004learning} for edge detection, and root mean squared error for depth estimation.
 We also report the number of parameters used in the backbone for each method.

-\textbf{Training details.} ResNet-18 is used as the backbone network, and DeepLabv3+~\cite{chen2018encoder} as the decoder architecture.
+\textbf{Training details.} ResNet-18 is used as the backbone network, and DeepLabv3+ as the decoder architecture.
 The Fine-Tuning and Feature-Extractor experiments are implemented in the same way as in the classification-based experiments above.
 We showed experiments for FTNs with $R\in\{1,10,20,30\}$.
 Further details are in the supplementary material.

 \textbf{Results.} Table~\ref{tab:nyud} shows the performance of FTN with various ranks and of other baseline comparison methods for dense prediction tasks on the NYUD dataset.
 We observe performance improvement by increasing flexibility through higher rank.
 FTN with rank-30 performs better than all comparison methods and utilizes the least number of parameters.
-Also, on the Depth and Edge task we can attain good performance by using only rank-20.
+Also, we attain good performance on the Depth and Edge task by using only rank-20.
 We take the performance of baseline comparison methods from the RCM paper \cite{kanakis2020reparameterizing} as we run our experiments under the same setting.

+Section 6 of the supplementary materials presents additional experiments on the multi-domain image generation application using the FTN method.